-Does adaptivity have an effect on learning?

-- Research design - Three groups: - Courses that fits to the students' learning styles (matched group) - Courses that do not fit to the students' learning styles (mismatched group) - Standard course which includes all learning objects (standard group)
+- Research question - Does adaptivity have an effect on learning? - Research design - Three groups: - Courses that fits to the students' learning styles - Courses that does not fit to the students' learning styles (challenge learners) - Standard course which includes all learning objects - Aims of future research - Show the effects of the different groups of student with respect to their learning styles - Finding differences between the groups (e.g. marks, time students spent on the course, how often they took an alternative learning path, ...)